-7. COLLECTION OF FEES AND CHARGES
+7 COLLECTION OF FEES AND CHARGES

-7.1.
-In line with the Debt Management Policy, wherever it is reasonable to do so, charges will be collected either in advance or at the point of service delivery.
-Where charges are to be collected after service delivery has commenced, invoices will be issued promptly, and as necessary appropriate recovery procedures followed.
+7.1 Fees and charges income should be collected and accounted for in accordance with the Council's Financial Regulations and any supporting instructions, procedures and guidance.
+Wherever it is reasonable to do so, charges should be collected either in advance or at the point of service delivery.
+Where charges are to be collected after service delivery has commenced, invoices will be issued promptly, and appropriate collection and recovery procedures followed.

-8. RECORDING OF FEES AND CHARGES
+8 PUBLICATION OF FEES AND CHARGES

-- 8.1.
-Each service should maintain a schedule of fees and charges levied.
-This schedule should include, but identify separately, those charges where there are national / external procedures or other specific procedures for determining and reviewing rates of charge. - 8.2.
-The council's fees and charges are set prior to each financial year.
-They are widely published including the council's website, and consist of a schedule of charges across each service area. - 8.3.
-Reasonable notice should be given to service users before any decisions to amend or introduce new fees and charges are implemented, together with clear advice on VAT, together with any discounts or concessions available.
-Reasonable notice is defined as one calendar month.
+- 8.1 Each service should maintain a schedule of fees and charges levied.
+This schedule should include, but identify separately, those charges where there are national / external procedures or other specific procedures for determining and reviewing rates of charge. - 8.2 Generally the Council's fees and charges should be set prior to the start of each financial year.
+They should be widely published, including through the council's website, and consist of a schedule of charges across each service area. - 8.3 Reasonable notice should be given to service users before any decisions to amend or introduce new fees and charges are implemented, together with clear advice on VAT, and information on any discounts or concessions available.
+In the absence of any specific requirements, reasonable notice is defined as one calendar month.